thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 }
 ```

 As you've seen, event handlers process an event and update a component's state.
 However, not all components have state to update, as is the case with the stateless `<Track />` components.
-Rather than calling the `this.setState()` method, each `<Track />` component is given a `this.props.updateTrack()` state mutator method to call instead.
+Rather than invoking the `this.setState()` method for itself, each `<Track />` component invokes the `incrementLikes()` state mutator method it was given instead via its props.

 ```jsx
 // From app/components/track.jsx